fedora-copr/copr/backend/docs/source/INSTALL.rst

 Side notes
 ----------
-It maybe usefull to look how copr-backend is deployed at fedora@infrastructure using ansible: http://infrastructure.fedoraproject.org/infra/ansible/playbooks/groups/copr-backend.yml
+It may be useful to look how copr-backend is deployed at fedora@infrastructure using ansible: http://infrastructure.fedoraproject.org/infra/ansible/playbooks/groups/copr-backend.yml